rust-lang/blog.rust-lang.org/content/inside-rust/call-for-testing-hint-mostly-unused.md

 this hint, and only apply it if it applies obvious and substantial wins for your users.

+If most of the items in your crate are polymorphic (generic), this hint may be redundant, as Rust already defers compilation of polymorphic items until they get monomorphized with specific types.

 Also note that this only provides a performance win if you are rebuilding the dependency.
 If you're only rebuilding the top-level crate, this won't help.